Zunaid Ahmed Palak: Criminal charges

 On 6 August 2024, after Sheikh Hasina's escape to India, Palak attempted to travel to New Delhi, India.
 However, he was stopped from boarding his flight by staff at Hazrat Shahjalal International Airport in Dhaka and was taken into custody by immigration authorities.
 Palak is one of the 23 individuals, including prominent political figures such as Sheikh Hasina, accused of crimes against humanity in connection with the Anti-Discrimination Student Movement.
 The complaints, filed with the investigation agency of the International Crimes Tribunal, allege that under the orders and planning of the accused, others committed acts of genocide and crimes against humanity by indiscriminately firing upon unarmed students and civilians, resulting in fatalities.

-The Interim Government found evidence of embezzlement of more than 7000 crores in 21 projects under Information, Communication and Technology division led by Palak.
+The interim government found evidence of embezzlement of more than 7000 crores in 21 projects under the Information, Communication and Technology division led by Palak.
 The BFIU froze his and his wife's bank accounts on 13 August 2024.
 The ACC sued Palak for acquiring assets worth Tk 8.73 crore that are inconsistent with his known source of income.
 Additionally, he is implicated in abnormal transactions, having withdrawn Tk 32.04 crore through 25 bank accounts.
 Meanwhile, his wife, Arifa Jesmin, was found to possess Tk 9.58 crore in illegal assets.
 She also faces allegations of conducting unusual transactions, with Tk 22.34 crore deposited across 31 bank accounts and Tk 17.56 crore in abnormal withdrawals.

 In a separate incident, Palak was arrested alongside former deputy speaker Shamsul Haque Tuku and Chhatra League leader Tanvir Hasan Shaikat in relation to a murder case filed at the Paltan police station.
 On February 19, 2025, former State Minister for ICT, Zunaid Ahmed Palak, appeared before Dhaka's Chief Metropolitan Magistrate's Court.
 His lawyer, Tariqul Islam, after speaking with Palak, alleged that he is being held in unsanitary and uninhabitable conditions, lacking proper ventilation and lighting, with rainwater entering the cell.
 During the proceedings, he described his experience in prison, stating that he was living under humane conditions but faced financial hardships.
 He claimed that he had to share bread and bananas with fellow inmate Barrister Syed Sayedul Haque Suman.
 Palak also commented on the broader experience of incarceration, suggesting that spending time in jail provides valuable life lessons.
-Following the hearing, the magistrate ordered that Palak be shown as arrested in a case filed with Dhanmondi Police Station.
+Following the hearing, the magistrate ordered that Palak be shown as arrested in a case filed with the Dhanmondi Police Station.